OpenSourceEconomics/econ-project-templates/src/documentation/model_specs.rst

 The best way to use this is to save a model as ``[model_name].json`` and then pass ``[model_name]`` to your code using the ``append`` keyword of the ``run_py_script`` task generator.

  .. [#] Stata is the only execption I know of.
 You find a  converter in the wscript file of the Stata branch.
-Note that there is `insheetjson <http://ideas.repec.org/c/boc/bocode/s457407.html>`_, but that will read a JSON file into the data set rather than into macros, which is needed here.
+Note that there is `insheetjson <http://ideas.repec.org/c/boc/bocode/s457407.html>`_, but that will read a JSON file into the data set rather than into macros, which is what we need here.